Skip to main content

 404Resource not found

-409Conflict (state violation, duplicate key, over-reversal)
+409Conflict (state violation, duplicate idempotency key, reversal exceeds remaining)

 429Rate limit exceeded